-The dismissal of the Belarusian jury, which had leaked the votes from Belarus, caused an error in result calculation
+The dismissal of the Belarussian jury, which had leaked the votes from Belarus, caused an error in Eurovision result calculation

 Duncan Laurence of the Netherlands has brought its country the first Eurovision win in 44 years at the just-finished Europe’s number one music contest.
 His performance of ‘Arcade’ proved a full package: a touching song, brilliant vocals and a heartfelt staging.
 Italy’s Mahmoud made his country proud with the second spot in the Final, and Russia’s renowned singer Sergey Lazarev landed at #3.
 Not to mention North Macedonia’s best result in its history, becoming the favorite with the jurors.

 However, last night, 4 days following the Eurovision Grand Final, the puzzling, illogical voting from Belarus jury was revisited and corrected.
 The so-called “human error” occurred after the dismissal of the Belarussian jury and annulment of their allocated points in the Final.

 What happened is that the jury of Belarus had broken the rules by leaking their votes from the First Semi-Final, which can only be published after the announcement of the winner of Eurovision.
 Their scores to other countries were cancelled and the new points were aggregated from the average voting results of the four countries of the same voting block: Russia, Georgia, Armenia and Azerbaijan.
 Or… that’s how it should have been done.

 Instead, what people saw on their screens were the reversed aggregated average figures, which meant zero points to the most voted countries and, surprisingly, 12 points to the less voted host country, Israel.
 Last night, the wrongly aggregated results were changed, making Sweden and Belarus celebrate their higher result, while Norway and the UK got a bit lower scores.